Tympanoplasty

 Preoperative considerations include:

-• Controlling infection during acute otitis media episodes
+• Controlling active otitis media before surgery

 Interactions with Other Treatments

-Requires coordination with the following medical measures:
+Requires coordination with other medical measures:

-• Preoperative use of antibiotics to prevent infection
+• Preoperative antibiotics to prevent infection

-• Concurrent mastoidectomy if mastoiditis is present
+• Simultaneous mastoidectomy if mastoiditis is present

 Effectiveness and Evidence